 Our staff each have a wealth of experience (both academic and practical):

-Karen joined us in December 2017.
-She is NVQ Level 3 qualified in Early Years Care and Education, has a Level 3 Diploma in Early Years Practice and is our Health and Safety Officer.
+Karen joined us in January 2017.
+She has a Foundation Degree in Early Years (equivalent to level 5), she is NVQ Level 3 qualified in Early Years Care and Education, has a Level 3 Diploma in Early Years Practice and is our Health and Safety Officer.
 Karen has more than 15 years of experience in child care, loves cooking and generally getting messy with the children.

 Chris Orpin, Senior Practitioner and Special Educational Needs (SEN) Co-ordinator